Blog

 • Highlight your organization’s actions during the crisis

-Being proactive by communicating to the media first establishes an initial response, which can help you begin to regain trust with the public.
+Being proactive by communicating to the media first establishes an initial response, which can help you begin to regain trust with the public and other stakeholders.
 It shows empathy, highlights an effort to shed light on the situation, and provides assurance that you’re taking action.
 It’s far better than allowing another source or media outlet to speak out about the situation before you can, which could paint your organization in a bad light or start rumors.
 Crises can breed an especially critical audience, so you should take every opportunity to redeem yourself, as the longer you wait, the more damage that can be done.

 When communicating in a crisis, it’s important that your spokespeople only speak to the facts of the situation.
 A crisis is not a time for assumptions, so they should only focus on what they truly know at that moment, not what they think they know.
 Straying from the facts can lead to speculation, misinterpretation, and a lack of trust in the public eye, not to mention the loss of credibility if you need to publicly walk back any of your statements.
 Good reputations are built upon truthfulness.